ecosystemmaddy/Final/README.md

 # GIS Project Starter – TIGER 2020 Boundary Clipping Tool

-## 1. Purpose of the Program
+## Description

-This program automates downloading and processing TIGER/Line 2020 geospatial datasets from the U.S. Census Bureau.
+This program provides a Python-based workflow for automatically downloading, processing, and clipping TIGER/Line 2020 geopsatial datasets from the U.S. Census Bureau.
 It allows the user to define a geographic boundary using one of three inputs:

 - A U.S. **state** (full name or 2-letter postal code)
-- A **city/place** within a given state
+- A **city/place** within a given state (City and State)
 - A **county** using its 5-digit **FIPS** (GEOID) code

-The script then:
-- Downloads the required TIGER/Line datasets
-- Constructs the corresponding polygon boundary
-- Clips primary/secondary roads and counties to that boundary
-- Outputs shapefiles ready for GIS analysis

-Its purpose is to demonstrate automated geospatial data acquisition, boundary construction, CRS alignment, and vector clipping using Python and GeoPandas.

----

-## 2. Intended / Potential Users

-This program is suited for:

-- **GIS students** learning Python-based geoprocessing
-- **Instructors** evaluating student work with TIGER/Line and spatial clipping
-- **Analysts** who want reproducible, script-based boundary clipping
-- Anyone needing a simple tool to generate boundary-specific geospatial layers

-Only basic GIS and Python familiarity is required.

----

-## 3. Programming and Execution Environment
+The script finds the necessary TIGER/Line shapefiles and constructs the boundary polygon, aligns coordinate reference systems, clips both roads and counties to the selected area, and outputs ready-to-use shapefiles for GIS analysis.

+The tool is intended for **GIS students**, **data analysts**, and **beginners** learning spatial data processing with Python.
+No advanced GIS background is required, only basic GIS and Python familiarity.

+This project demonstrates key workflows in Python-based GIS, such as automated data acquisition, vector boundary modeling, CRS management, spatial overlay analysis, and file handling/production.

+## Getting Started

-### 3.1 Programming Language
+### Dependencies
+Before running the program, make sure you have:
+- **Python 3.10 or newer** (GeoPandas installation is easiest with these versions)
+- Internet access for the first dataset download.
+Downloaded files are cached and reused.
-- Python **3.10+**
+- The following Python packages:

-### 3.2 Required Packages
   - `geopandas`
   - `requests`
   - `shapely` (GeoPandas dependency)
   - `fiona` (GeoPandas dependency)
   - `pyproj`
   - `pandas`

-### 3.3 Recommended Installation
+### Environment Setup

 **Using Conda (recommended):**
 conda create -n gis_project python=3.11
 conda activate gis_project
 conda install -c conda-forge geopandas requests

-powershell
-Copy code

-**Using pip (only if GDAL stack already configured):** pip install geopandas requests

-yaml
-Copy code

-### 3.4 Operating System
-Compatible with **Windows**, **macOS**, and **Linux**.

-### 3.5 Internet Requirement
-Internet access is required on the **first run** to download TIGER/Line files.
-Downloaded files are cached and reused.

----

-## 4. Running the Program

-### 4.1 Project Structure (created automatically)
-GIS_Project_Starter/
-├── downloads/ # raw TIGER ZIPs and extracted shapefiles └── clipped/ # final clipped outputs

-css
-Copy code

-### 4.2 Running the Script
-From the folder containing `main.py`: python main.py

-markdown
-Copy code

-You will be prompted to choose:
-- `state`
-- `city`
-- `fips`

-### Example Inputs

-**State Mode**
-Enter 'state', 'city', or 'fips': state
-Enter state name or 2-letter code: Texas

-markdown
-Copy code

-**City Mode**
-Enter 'state', 'city', or 'fips': city
-Enter city/place name: Dallas
-Enter state name or code: Texas

-markdown
-Copy code

-**County FIPS Mode**
-Enter 'state', 'city', or 'fips': fips
-Enter 5-digit county FIPS code: 48113

-yaml
-Copy code

----

-## 5. Input and Output Files

-### 5.1 Inputs
+**Using pip (only if GDAL is already working):**
+pip install geopandas requests

+### Operating System
+The program is compatible with **Windows**, **macOS**, and **Linux**.

+***Note:**
+macOS and Linux may require additional system dependencies.
+Using Conda is strongly recomended since it already has all necessary libraires installed automatically.
+Pip installation may fail unless GDAL is already configured.*

+### Installing
+No installation is required beyond downloading the files.
+1. Download or copy the project folder containing
+  - `main.py`
+2. Ensure the project directory has write permissions
+3. No modifications to files or folders are necessary.
+All `downloads/` and `clipped/` directories are generated automatically.

+## File Overview

+### `main.py`
+Contains the full logic:
+- Download functions
+- ZIP extraction
+- Boundary creation (state, city, FIPS)
+- Layer clipping
+- Console interaction

+### Input Files
 The program automatically downloads:
 - `tl_2020_us_state.zip`
 - `tl_2020_us_county.zip`
 - `tl_2020_<STATEFP>_prisecroads.zip`